cunger/escape-velocity/content/about.md

 This was a part-time gig as technical writer.
 My task was to absorb knowledge from our experts on industrial IT and OT security and put it into texts accessible for different stakeholders.

-I learned how vulnerable our critical infrastructure is - and that although I like technical writing, I like programming more.
+I learned how vulnerable our critical infrastructure is - and that I like technical writing (although I like programming even more).

 ### Software Developer and Co-Founder @ Mercury.ai (01/2017 - 09/2021)